hphelion/documentation/hz.gettingstarted.md

 1. If on the "Network Topology" screen, click "Create Router" in the top right-hand navigation.
 If not, click "Routers" under the "Manage Network" heading in the left-hand navigation.

-2. Enter your router name and click "Create Router."
-The router name and status appear on the "Routers" page. **Note**: For router details, you can click the router "Name" to display its ID number and status.
+2. If you clicked "Routers" under "Manage Network", click "+Create Router" and enter the router name in the pop-up.
+If you cleaked "Create Router" on the "Network Topology" screen, enter your router name.
+The router name and status appear on the "Routers" page. **Note**: For router details, click the router "Name" to display its ID number and status.
 If you do this, click "Back" before the following steps to make the "Set Gateway" action available.

 3. On the "Router" page, click "Set Gateway" under "Actions" to connect your router to the Internet.